vercel/modelfusion/docs/guide/function/index.md

 );
 ```

+## Streaming Functions

+Some model functions have a streaming variant, e.g. `streamText()` or `streamSpeech`.
+The streaming functions return `AsyncIterable` objects and might only work with some models.

 ## Rich Responses

 For more advanced use cases, you might want to access the full response from the model, or the metadata about the call.